How an application «Find My Kids» can help parents of hyperactive children

 Basic differences between hyperactivity and normal activity

-- Having tendency to be fidgety and locomotive (with excessive movements, swaying in chair, spinning, etc.) including speaking habits such as yammering.
+- Having a tendency to be fidgety and locomotive (with excessive movements, swaying in a chair, spinning, etc.) including speaking habits such as yammering.

 - Appearing to be easily distracted while performing tasks, forgetful, sloppy and loosing things.